Apple Theme Arts and Crafts

 The Apple Orchard cards can be found in my shop.
 For students who start thinking of the apples as balls, the cards a great way to re-direct students to the intent of the pretend play as well as get in some color recognition and counting skills.
 Students enjoyed filling my apple order when I gave them a card.

 During our circle and story times we read several apple and fall related books.
 Below you can see some affiliated links to get more information about them.
+My favorite new to me book is Hungry Bunny.

 Click the link below to access my complete lesson plan for this apple week: